tontof/kriss_feed/README.md

 Installation
 ============
 * If you just want to use kriss feed, download [index.php](https://raw.github.com/tontof/kriss_feed/master/index.php) file and upload it on your server.
+Create data directory with write permissions.
 Enjoy !

 * If you want to look at the source, look at the src directory.
 To generate index.php file, just run the command :